 Along with David Lebuser, the first German professional WCMX skater, U.S. wheelchair athlete, Aaron Fotheringham will perform a few cool stunts.
 The 24-year-old, who is more widely known by his nickname "Wheelz", was born with Spina Bifida and is now permanently using a wheelchair after three hip surgeries.
 When he was eight, he started copying tricks performed by professional skaters.
 Today, he is the only person who has managed to perform a backflip, a double backflip and a frontflip in a wheelchair.
 REHACARE.de has met the skater for an interview and asked him about his successes and the importance of this trade fair for him:

+Mr. Fotheringham, how did you discover wheelchair skating for yourself?
 Aaron Fotheringham: Growing up I was always a fan of action sports, I had an older brother who was a BMX rider and he and a few of my childhood friends helped me drop in for my first time, and after a few crashes I was hooked!

 What kind of experiences do you connect with this sport?
 Fotheringham: WCMX (Wheelchair Motocross) has given me so many experiences, even my most recent experience: I was able to participate in the Paralympic Opening Ceremony!

+What kind of successes did you achieve since then?
 Fotheringham: Since I started riding I have been able to accomplish the first backflip, front flip and double backflip on a wheelchair.

+Which special equipment do you need?
 Fotheringham: I ride a Box Wheelchairs WCMX chair, which has suspension and can handle the abuse of the skateparks, and I ride the Schwalbe "Airborne" tires which were designed for skateparks and mega ramp jumps!

+This year, you are at the stand of the company Schwalbe at REHACARE.
+Why is this trade fair important for you?
 Fotheringham: I always enjoy coming to REHACARE with Schwalbe because it gives me an opportunity to meet more people and spread the word about WCMX and hopefully get more people into the sport!